WebAssembly/design/Modules.md

 ## Elements section

-The intial contents of a tables' elements are sentinel values (that would throw if called).
+The intial contents of a tables' elements are sentinel values (that would trap if called).
 The *elements section* allows a module to initialize (at instantiation time) the elements of any imported or internally-defined table with any other definition in the module.
 This is symmetric to how the